php-fig/fig-standards/proposed/psr-cache.md

      * Fetches multiple items from the cache.
      *
      * The returned structure must be an associative array.
 If items were
-     * not found in the cache, they should not be included in the array.
+     * not found in the cache, they will be added as null values.
-     *
-     * This means that if none of the items are found, this method must
-     * return an empty array.
      *
      * @param array $keys
      *